Bernard Meninsky: New opportunities and approaches

 In 1935 an opportunity arose to design the sets and costume for a ballet, David, with the newly formed Markova–Dolin Company.
 Meninsky explained that 'the work of Picasso, Derain, and Matisse made me realise the unique opportunities which the theatre can give the painter to express himself on a vast scale in terms of colour or light and shade.'
 Meninsky's work of the 1930s and '40s is marked by a change of direction.
 Now his female figures take on a monumentality that owes something to Picasso's neoclassical style.
-For three of the winter months of 1935/6 Meninsky travelled to Torremolinos and Malaga in Spain, funded by a grant from the Artists' Benevolent Society.
+For three of the winter months of 1935/6 Meninsky travelled to Torremolinos and Málaga in Spain, funded by a grant from the Artists' Benevolent Society.

 Meninsky's finances became a little more secure in the pre-war 1930s.
 Edward Marsh – for many years Winston Churchill's secretary – bought some Meninsky drawings for himself and also on behalf of his friend Ivor Novello.
 Through Marsh, Meninsky met Churchill, who in the years following World War II would occasionally drop into Meninsky's studio for lessons.
 Another important patron in the late 1930s was Lord Glenconner, who greatly admired Meninsky's work.
 As well as befriending the Meninskys, he offered practical financial help by setting up a £100 a year allowance for Meninsky.